nebuly-ai/nebuly-plugin/README.md

 ## Usage
 The plugin will automatically detect when you are using ChatGPT and will send your messages to the nebuly API.

-## Missing features
-The plugin does not support client side actions yet.
-This will be added in the future.
-Every contribution is welcome.

 ## How to contribute to the plugin
 ### Pre-requisites
 * You need to install browserify: `npm install -g browserify`